+3.4.
+Molecular Properties from Polarizable Embedding Calculations.
 The second criterion determining the success of our approach is the accurate calculation of molecular properties using the averaged parameters on all or some solvent molecules.
-Since this involves more than one molecular fragment, polarization between the fragments are here also included through polarizabilities in the embedding potential.
+Since this involves more than one molecular fragment, polarization between the fragments is here also included through polarizabilities in the embedding potential.
 In section 3.3 we have shown that the ESP generated by a solvent molecule is more accurate with the multipole expansion up to quadrupoles (M2) than with the RESP charges (Figure 6), but that the error in the ESP decreases quickly with the distance where the ESP is evaluated (Figure 8).
 This implies that accurate embedding potentials can be generated at a reasonable cost by combining geometry-specific anisotropic parameters for the solvent molecules closest to the QM region (determined by a threshold $R{\rm spc}$) with averaged isotropic parameters for the rest of the solvent molecules up to the system size determined by a threshold $R{\rm tot}$.
 This approach is illustrated in Figure 9 and will be used in this section.

-Figure 9: Schematic representation of the way the embedding potentials are built up in Section 3.4.
-R{tot} is the system size threshold, R{spc} is the threshold for geometry-specific parameters: if one of the atoms of a solvent molecule is within R{spc} of one of the atoms of the solute, the embedding parameters are multipoles up to quadrupoles and anisotropic polarizabilities (M2P2) calculated specifically on each geometry.
+Figure 9.
+Schematic representation of the way the embedding potentials are built up in Section 3.4. $R{\rm tot}$ is the system size threshold, $R{\rm spc}$ is the threshold for geometry-specific parameters: if one of the atoms of a solvent molecule is within $R{\rm spc}$ of one of the atoms of the solute, the embedding parameters are multipoles up to quadrupoles and anisotropic polarizabilities (M2P2) calculated specifically on each geometry.
 Beyond this threshold the embedding parameters are averaged RESP charges and isotropic polarizabilities (QP1).